Precise Role Fit, Clarity, & VUCA skills

 We can use circle color to help us figure out who should advance to the next level in the recruitment process.

 Based on the results shown above, it’s easy to decide who will advance to the next step in this process.
 Red circles mean, “This person is a poor fit to the complexity demands of this role.”
 Therefore, candidates with red circles should be eliminated from consideration for this role.
 Celia, Amar, Chilemba, and Jae-Eun, just don’t fit.

 However, this does not mean that these candidates should be ignored.
 Every single one of the eliminated candidates has high or acceptable Clarity and VUCA scores.
-So, despite the fact that they did not fit this role, each one may be good fit for a different role in the organization.
+So, despite the fact that their performances did not fit this role, each one may be good fit for a different role in the organization.

 It’s also worth noting that Jae-Eun demonstrates a level of skill — across measures — that’s relatively rare.
 When you identify a candidate with mental skills this good, it’s worth seeing if there is some way your organization can leverage these skills.

 The first cut left us with 4 candidates that met basic fit-to-role qualifications, Jewel, YiYu, Alistair, and Martin.
 The next step is to find out if their Clarity and VUCA scores are good enough for this role.

 Below, you can see how we have interpreted the Clarity and VUCA scores for each of the remaining candidates, and made recommendations based on these interpretations.
 Notice that YiYu and Alistair are recommended with reservations.
 It will be important to take these reservations into account during next steps in the recruitment process.